vppillai/h3Docs/system/wifiprov/docs/usage.md

 |||

+Note:
-Note: Wi-Fi Provisioning using command line method is not recommended in production release due to security concerns.
+- Wi-Fi Provisioning using command line method is not recommended in production release due to security concerns.
+- All commands the parameters are mandatory, and none are optional except for password in case of "open" authentication.

 ## TCP Socket mode